Posts

 Image

-We drove from Dublin to Waterford via the east coast and, must say, that hiring a car in Ireland was the best thing we could have done.
-The VW Golf was economical and had the grunt when required.
+We drove from Dublin to Waterford via the east coast and I must say that hiring a car in Ireland was a good move.
+The Golf was economical and had grunt when required.
 Even though the price of fuel was nearly 3.00 AUD a litre, it ended up using just under 4 litres per 100km.
-The car The roads were great and the scenery was as beautiful as the Sunshine Coast Hinterland.
+The car.
+The roads were great and the scenery was as beautiful as the Sunshine Coast Hinterland.
 We didn't stop anywhere for long as we needed to get to the pet sit the same day.
-It was so green considering Ireland was just coming out of summer and what topped it off was the perfect weather for the whole time spent here.
-Waterford was having a street festival on one of the weekends we were there.
-Local farm animals were on display A very talented musician The locals were making the most of the Indian summer with Guinness aplenty.
-I think the Irish are right when they say it tastes better in Ireland!
-A bit of humour from a Waterford shoe repairer They don't give way ...
+It was so green considering it was the end of summer and we had perfect weather for the entire time we were there.
+Waterford was having a street festival one weekend.
+Local farm animals were on display.
+A very talented musician The locals were making the most of the Indian summer with Guinness aplenty.
+The Irish are right when they say it tastes better in Ireland!
+A bit of humour at a local cobbler's.
+They don't give way in Ireland, they 'yield'.
+Waterford is famous for its Viking heritage.
+The name Waterford comes fro...